Shawn-LJJ/SP-DVD-website/README.md

 but I can't just somehow lump a database into github, so there will be an SQL script in this directory for anyone reading this to build their own database first and then write the data.
 Without the database, the website is merely useless, and you can only look at the home page.

 Note: The project is setup such that everything runs locally, including the client.
-Server hosting is only done on my later school project.
+Server hosting is only done on my later school assignment.

 ## Screenshots